Built as a fortress

 Glimmingehus in the most southern part of Skåne is the best-preserved medieval manor in Scandinavia.
 The building was commissioned by the Danish nobleman Jens Holgersen Ulfstand.
 It was built as a fortress in 1499, when Skåne belonged to Denmark.
 Archaeological finds suggest that Ulfstand lived a very comfortable life at Glimmingehus.

 Some of the most expensive objects available in Europe in the early 16th century are here, including Venetian glass, Rhineland glass and Spanish ceramics.

 Ulfstand would no doubt have appreciated the fact that the castle still lives on as an important medieval centre, as well as being an exciting tourist attraction.

-The staff also take part in making history come alive - here you can listen to ghost stories in the summertime, you can try your hand at Middle Age-chores, join one of the guided tours or simply relax in the beautiful herb garden.
-A small fee of entrance is charged.
-Find out more about Glimmingehus Manor here
+The staff take part in making history come alive.
+Listen to ghost stories in the summertime, try your hand at Middle Age tasks, join one of the guided tours or relax in the beautiful herb garden.
+There’s a small entrance fee.